Aurelie Le Vern: 2025

-Le Vern won a silver medal in the medium-heavyweight division of the IBJJF European Championship 2025.
-She then won a silver medal in the medium-heavyweight division of the IBJJF Pan Championship 2025.
+Le Vern started the year by winning a silver medal in the medium-heavyweight division of the IBJJF European Championship 2025.
+She subsequently won a silver medal in the medium-heavyweight division of the IBJJF Pan Championship 2025.

+At the Campeonato Brasileiro de Jiu-Jitsu (Brasileirão) 2025, Le Vern reached the final of the medium-heavyweight black belt division, taking silver after a loss to Maria Vicentini by decision (6–2).
+In April, at the IBJJF Brazilian National No-Gi Championship, she secured double gold, winning both the medium-heavyweight and absolute divisions.

-Le Vern will face Salla Simola at ADXC 9 on April 19, 2025.
+Le Vern competed against Salla Simola at ADXC 9 in Paris on April 19, 2025.
+She lost the match by decision.

+In July 2025, Le Vern competed at UFC BJJ 2, defeating Maggie Grindatti-Lira via submission (Americana) in 1 minute and 19 seconds.